Bachelor of Arts or Bachelor of Science in Communication

 Skills in the field run the gamut from written to spoken to visual communication.
 A public relations specialist might be called on to write articles for an in-house newsletter, to research and write an annual report to shareholders, to publicize a special event, to write a speech for an executive, to plan a press conference, to develop a media plan for an organization, or to script a video for an employee orientation session.

-The required courses for both the Bachelor of Science (BS) and the Bachelor of Arts (BA) in Communication: Corporate and Public Relations are similar; however, the BS requires specific science and math sequences, as well as courses in psychology, history, political science and economics.
+The required courses for both the Bachelor of Science (BS) and the Bachelor of Arts (BA) in Communication: Public Relations are similar; however, the BS requires specific science and math sequences, as well as courses in psychology, history, political science and economics.
 The BS degree does not require a foreign language component.

 Journalism Concentration (BA)

 The concentration in Journalism combines traditional journalism courses with study in areas that expand students’ understanding of the legal, cultural, ethical, and technological issues that confront journalism as an evolving field.
 The concentration hones students’ ability to write, edit, and produce content across a wide range of media platforms.